Robots are the best employees.

 There's just one (very big) problem: Robots can only complete very specialized tasks using programmed methods.

-Human employees may require food, air, and paychecks, but they have a distinct advantage: their autonomy.
+Human employees may require food, air, and paychecks, but they have a distinct advantage over robots: autonomy.

 The exact thing that makes human resources challenging makes it worthwhile.

 Unfortunately, there are many company cultures that fail to embrace that autonomy.
-Employees aren't the only ones that benefit from increased autonomy -- the entire organization does.
+Employees aren't the only ones who benefit from increased autonomy — entire organizations benefit.
 It's a massive oversight to deny employee autonomy.
 I know that's a big statement, but stay with me:

 When you embrace autonomy in your workforce, you gain some key advantages: